QUALIFIED FOR FREE SHIPPING!

 The use of these tones is still under research for its direct link to aiding sleep, however, it is generally thought to help do exactly this.
 It's your dream music for a good night's sleep.

 While something like binaural tones can have deeply relaxing effects and be a great way to wind down and relax at the end of the day, it’s not your only option.
-In fact, music is such a universally powerful tool that it can be used in many ways to reduce stress outside of a meditative way.
+In fact, music is such a universally powerful tool that it can be used as a relief pill in many ways to reduce stress and anxiety outside of a meditative way.
 Let’s take a look at some practical ways you can use music to help relax and destress.

 Playlist lovers, rejoice!
 Your favorite way to consume music can also help you relax.